Insurance disputes after car accidents

 The fact is that more people under 34 years of age die in automobile collisions than by any other means.
 The insurance industry pours a tremendous amount of money and time into fighting the claims arising out automobile collisions.
 They extensively train every one of their adjusters how to try to get you to settle for the least amount possible.

-It is important to call us right away after a car accident.
+We urge you to call our personal injury law firm right away after a car accident.
+Our team of legal experts can often retrieve pivotal evidence that won't be available later.
 Recently, we were able to get footage from a local pawn shops’ security cameras that showed a crash that happened out front.
-We were able to get the defendant to swear to his version of the crash (which was a lie) and we were able to prove it.
+During litigation, we were able to get the defendant to swear to his version of the crash (which was a lie) and we were able to prove it.
 The case settled shortly afterward for many times what the offer was without.
 We would never have been able to do that if the client hadn’t called us within days after the crash because the pawn shop only kept security video for 15 days.

 What to do if you are in a car accident

 An insurance adjuster will probably try to get a recorded statement of you before you get an attorney.
-It is always best to speak to an attorney prior to talking to an insurance adjuster.
+It is always best to speak to a personal injury attorney prior to talking to an insurance adjuster.

 Dealing with auto accident injuries

-If you suspect that you may possibly have been injured, seek medical attention as soon as possible.
-Usually, after a crash, your body will go into shock and release endorphins which mask the pain of an injury.
+If you suspect that you were injured during the car accident, seek medical attention as soon as possible.
+After this level of trauma, the body often goes into shock and releases endorphins which will mask the pain of an injury.
 You may notice that your fingers are shaking a little and your heart rate is elevated due to this fight or flight reaction.

-It is common for people who have surgical injuries only feeling stiffness, a burning sensation, or a headache the day of the crash.
-Let the doctor know about any symptoms or that you may be in shock.
+Serious neck, back, shoulder or knee injuries which will require surgical intervention may only present with stiffness, a burning sensation, or a headache the day of the crash.
+Let your doctor know about all your symptoms and that you may be in shock.
 He or she will know what to do.

 In addition, if you delay in treatment will lead the insurance company and their attorneys to argue that it was not the collision that caused your injury.